JetBrains/teamcity-documentation/topics/build-agent.md

 [//]: # (title: Build Agent)
 [//]: # (auxiliary-id: Build Agent)

-A TeamCity _Build Agent_ is a piece of software which listens for the commands from the TeamCity server and starts the actual build processes.
+A TeamCity _build agent_ is a piece of software which listens for the commands from the TeamCity server and starts the actual build processes.
 It is [installed and configured](setting-up-and-running-additional-build-agents.md) separately from the TeamCity server.
 An agent can be installed on the same computer as the server or on a different machine (the latter is a preferred setup for server performance reasons); an agent can run the same operating system (OS) as the TeamCity server or a different OS.

 A TeamCity build agent contains [two processes](configuring-build-agent-startup-properties.md):
 * Agent Launcher — a Java process that launches the agent process